 Which brings me to the signature, the main product in the webshop.

 If you think I charge rather a lot for the Katharsisdrill signature, you are right.
 There are of course still expenses from making prints and books that need to be covered, but the addition of the signature will increase the price by a fair margin, and that is because the signature is the only thing that makes what I sell different from what you can download.
 Charging a high price for a signature have the double function to make it possible to symbolically support Katharsisdrill art production while still receiving something in return, and at the same time make the signature rare enough to give it more value through scarcity, improving its worth in the eyes of men and woman.
-In this there in no difference from what is normal practice in the fine art business.
+In this there in no difference from what is normal practice in the fine art business or in any other business for that matter.
 Still… with Katharsisdrill artworks even people with no money can get to have a good quality print.
 Without a signature that is.